 And when I was through with the white, I added a little accent with the red!
 I love how it makes it feel 3-dimensional.

 Are you ready to see the final product?
-Good, cause here it is!
+Good, cause here it is! (again, the gray color is called Seal Gray by Glidden… we get SO MANY EMAILS about this color because it's so perfect!)

 It looks so majestic in my dining room.
 I hope Marcy’s ceilings are high, cause this thing’s a beast!
 Doesn’t it look like the top hutch and the bottom buffet were MEANT to go together?
 I think so.